weiping-playnext/Zenject/README.md

 * Support for decorator pattern using decorator bindings
 * Support for automatically mapping open generic types
 * Built in support for unit test, integration tests, and scene tests
-* Just-in-time resolving using the Lazy<> construct
+* Just-in-time injection using the LazyInject<> construct

 ## <a id="installation"></a>Installation